JHGelpi/sas-jira/NORMALIZED_SPRINT_MIGRATION_PLAN.md

 - C) Report only, no enforcement
 - **Recommendation**: Option B - 2 weeks warning, then enforce

-### Question 5: Should we support multiple normalized sprints?
+### Question 5: Should we support multiple ship cadences?
 **Context**: If issue spans multiple fix versions **Options**:
 - A) Store only latest (current plan)